+Did the Melbourne revival spark the Welsh revival?
 It is said that following the Great Melbourne Revival of 1902 in Australia, R.A.
-Torrey & Charles Alexander were invited to Wales.
-They specifically requested that Charles bring the worship hymns that has been composed during their month in Melbourne.
+Torrey & his worship leader, Charles Alexander, were invited to Wales.
+They specifically requested that Charles Alexander bring the book of worship hymns that has been composed during their month in Melbourne.

 “Reuben Archer Torrey (1856–1928) was both an evangelist and a Bible scholar.
 Long associated with D. L. Moody, he became most prominent during world preaching tours in 1902 and 1921.
 His preaching in Wales in 1902 has been noted as one of the causes of the Welsh revivals of the early 1900s.”
 Source: https://www.ywampublishing.com/p-1237.aspx?searchEngineName=ra-torrey

 “Getting a leave of absence from his Chicago responsibilities, he quickly began to ponder that God might use him as the human instrument to bring worldwide revival–his burden for many years.
 He was to see some 102,000 come to Christ in the next few years in the most globe-girdling enterprise ever undertaken by an evangelist.